inkVerb/Vubuntu-info/Verber-overview.md

 `newserverguru`

 ##### FTP
-*This really is necessary for .guru services to be useful*
+*This really is necessary for .guru services to be useful, which is required for .one, .uno, backups, and other services*

 `installvsftpd`